I had the strangest dream.

 The Polaroids move.
 He is laughing in my grandmother’s old house.
 I’m seeing the past.
 Him in a faded red work shirt stitched with a name tag.
 Louie.

 My grandmother and he are sharing a pack of Marlboro Reds, laughing with smoking trailing out of their mouths.
-My father, young, is sitting with his head turns down at the table, frowning at his plate.
+My father, young, is sitting with his head turned down at the table, frowning at his plate.
 As a grown man, he cannot stand the scent of cigarettes and ash.

 Younger still is my uncle, trying to sneak a cigarette as the pack is passed around the wooden table.
 To this day, he lives with a past decorated with bad decisions and stolen things other than cigarettes.